nickbaldwin-monster/adinfo/readme.md

 Sonali todo:
-- review order of panels
-- text and link to release notes
 - other info to include - copy current plugin? ask team what is useful?
-- review icons for panels
+- confirm source of fields matches current plugin

 open q's
 - dates